ghga-de/milestones-docs/58-poodle-moth/technical_specification.md

 All aspects that shall be ignored during the exploration:

-- Actual implementation of any changes deemed necessary
+- Final implementation of the changes deemed necessary

 ## Material and Resources: